Groups, Orders, and Dynamics: Random Walks on Left-Orderable Groups

 {\bf Proof.} Denoting $|A|$ the Lebesgue measure of a subset $A \subset \mathbb{R}^2$, we have that $\int_a^b ( h (x)-x) \, dx \esp$ equals

 which may be rewritten as \begin{small}

 \end{small}A similar equality holds for $h^{-1}$.
 Now, in the sum

 the corresponding second and fourth terms above cancel each other.
 Indeed, these terms involve all couples $(x,y) \in [a,b]^2$, and we have $x<y<h(x)$ if and only if $h^{-1}(y)<x<y$.
-Therefore, the second term for $h$ is exactly the negative of the fourth term for~$h^{-1}$, and viceversa.
+Therefore, the second term for $h$ is exactly the negative of the fourth term for~$h^{-1}$, and vice versa.

 As a consequence, the value of

 equals

 and one can easily check that the expressions above and below are equal to $\Delta^{h}(b)$ and $\Delta^{h}(a)$, respectively.
 This proves the desired equality. $ \square$